basler/pylon-ros-camera/README.md

 These indicate the driver is not responding to control commands.
 Restart the driver and try again.
 If the issue is consistent, check for concurrent clients holding the camera open.

 **`test_grab_images_raw` or `test_grab_3d_data` fail**
 Image/point-cloud acquisition failed.
 Check that no other process is grabbing from the same camera.
-For the blaze, ensure the supplementary pylon package for blaze is installed and compatible with the installed pylon version.
+For the 3D cameras, ensure the relevant supplementary pylon package is installed and compatible with the installed pylon version.

 **`test_set_binning` fails**
 Not all camera models support hardware binning.
 The test skips automatically on such cameras.
 A genuine failure means the binning service returned an error unexpectedly.